 IRS 2290 Payment: How to Pay Your HVUT and Get Schedule 1 Fast

 Filing your IRS 2290 payment wrong costs you money, time, and possibly your Schedule 1.
-Here is exactly how it works, what each payment method requires, and how to get it done today through Truck2290.com.
+Here is exactly how it works, what each payment method requires, and how to get it done today through Truck2290.com

 What Is the IRS 2290 Payment?

 The IRS 2290 payment is the Heavy Vehicle Use Tax (HVUT) you owe when you file Form 2290.
 It applies to any taxable highway motor vehicle with a gross weight of 55,001 pounds or more that is used on public roads.
-The tax is paid annually and covers the period from July 1 through June 30

-The payment amount depends on your vehicle’s taxable gross weight category.
 Once you file Form 2290 and the IRS accepts your return, you receive a stamped Schedule 1, which serves as proof of payment for vehicle registration.

 How Much Is the IRS 2290 Tax Payment?